 Qualitative methods gather information that is typically summarized in text or pictures presented through narratives, quotes, descriptions, lists, and case studies.
 These methods are used to gain descriptive, detailed information about fewer people but can allow for deeper interpretation and contextualization than most quantitative methods.
+It is important that qualitative data collectors are trained in interview techniques (e.g. not leading the participant, staying neutral during data collection, etc.) to ensure qualitative rigor and quality.

-Some common types of qualitative methods:
+Some common types of qualitative methods